beaker-project/beaker/documentation/admin-guide/interface.rst

 System Key/Values
     For every system, its key value pairs are exported.

-System Groups
+System Pools
-    Systems which belong to a group are exported along with the corresponding group names.
+    Systems which belong to a system pool are exported along with the corresponding pool names.

 User Groups
     The users and the groups which they are a member of are exported.